mrsahin101/C_for_Dummies/Introduction/Part_I_Introduction_to_C_Programming/Notes.md

 - Syntax of printf function is : **printf(“format_string”[,var[,...]]);**

 - In C we can use /* */ for multiple line comments or // for single line comments

+- Stay away from puts and always use printf function.